alphagov/govuk-prototype-kit-private-beta/docs/documentation/updating-the-kit.md

 npm start
 ```

-If you still have an error, you can [raise an issue within github](https://github.com/alphagov/govuk_prototype_kit/issues) or ask in the [Slack channel for users of the prototype kit](https://ukgovernmentdigital.slack.com/messages/prototype-kit/) by providing as much information as you can about the error and the computer you are attempting to run the prototyping kit on.
+If you still have an error, you can [raise an issue within github](https://github.com/alphagov/govuk_prototype_kit/issues) or ask in the [Slack channel for users of the Prototype Kit](https://ukgovernmentdigital.slack.com/messages/prototype-kit/) by providing as much information as you can about the error and the computer you are attempting to run the prototyping kit on.

 ---

 ## Converting old prototypes

-Earlier versions of the prototype kit used a different templating language called Mustache.
+Earlier versions of the Prototype Kit used a different templating language called Mustache.

 Converting Mustache templates to Nunjucks ones is relatively simple.
 Here are the main things you'll need to do: